 delete DIGITS, T200:

-A nonnegative integer: the degree of the polynomial.
+A nonnegative integer or an arithmetical expression representing a nonnegative integer: the degree of the polynomial.

 An indeterminate or an arithmetical expression.
 An indeterminate is either an identifier (of domain type DOM_IDENT) or an indexed identifier (of type "_index").

 If x is an indeterminate, then a polynomial of domain type DOM_POLY is returned.
 If x is an arithmetical expression, then the value of the Chebyshev polynomial at this point is returned as an arithmetical expression.
-If n is not a nonnegative integer, then orthpoly::chebyshev1 returns itself symbolically.
+If n is an arithmetical expression, then orthpoly::chebyshev1 returns itself symbolically.

 The Chebyshev polynomials are given by T(n, x) = cos(n acos(x)) for real x ∈ [- 1, 1].
 This representation is used by orthpoly::chebyshev1 for floating-point values in this range.

 with T(0, x) = 1 and T(1, x) = x.